rseabra/pam_ipahbac/README.md

 Known Issues
 ------------

-Although it's oriented towards Solaris, AIX and non SSSD GNU/Linux systems or commands, it has only been tested in Fedora 23, so far. :)
+Although it's oriented towards Solaris, AIX and non SSSD GNU/Linux systems or commands, so far it has only been tested in :
+* Fedora 23
+* Solaris 11.3

 Resources
 =========